 Insects that feed on desirable plants or transmit diseases are often considered pests.
-But insects are not really pests, they all play their role in the natural balance, and many insects are beneficial in our gardens too.
+But insects are not really pests, they all play their part in the natural balance.
+Insects also occupy a lot of niches in our gardens and fulfill a great many essential tasks.
 They pollinate fruits, flowers, and vegetables, while others prey on insects we find annoying or that eat what we plant.

 Attracting these beneficial insects into your garden can be one of the best, cheapest, and most environmentally friendly methods to reduce the harmful effects of unwanted pests.
 The protection of beneficial insects and growing food plants that provide nectar and pollen are basic requirements for organic gardening and an excellent initiative for the development of ecological diversity in your garden.

 Beneficial insects can help reduce or eliminate the use of chemical pesticides and insecticides and their harmful side effects.
 After all, you and your children want to live in a healthy, non-toxic environment and eat healthy homegrown food.

 Types of Beneficial Insects